Canadian field service technicians are collaborating on a complex engine overhaul.

 This guide sheds light on the true costs of technicians in Canada and offers a smarter way to keep things running smoothly.

 Are sky-high technician costs draining your budget?
-Businesses like yours save $20,000 to $40,000 annually by outsourcing with NTFS.
+Businesses like yours can save $20,000 to $40,000 annually by outsourcing with NTFS.
 See what you could save with our calculator.

-Breaking down Field Service Technician Salaries
+Breaking Down Field Service Technician Salaries

 Think of your field service technicians as the frontline of your business.
 Without them, equipment fails, customers get frustrated, and revenue can take a hit.
 Understanding what it takes to attract and retain the best talent is essential – and it starts with a firm grasp on salaries.

-• Entry-level: Newly qualified technicians start with an average annual salary of around $53,000 – $60,000.
+• Entry-level: Newly qualified technicians start with an average annual salary of around $54,133 – $60,000.

 • Mid-level: After a few years of experience, expect to pay $65,000 – $75,000 annually.

-• Experienced: Highly skilled technicians, especially those with specialized certifications, can easily command $80,000 yearly.
+• Experienced: Highly skilled technicians, especially those with specialized certifications, can easily command $80,000+ yearly.

 It’s important to remember that these are general averages.
 Actual salaries vary depending on: